Ret-Mode/lime/README.md

 Other versions
 ==============

-GCC-TDM-32 and MinGW-w64 targeting 32 bit architectures got segmentation fault in _pei386_runtime_relocator, which I guess is fault of those versions of MinGW itself.
+Applications compiled with GCC-TDM-32 and MinGW-w64 targeting 32 bit architectures got segmentation fault in _pei386_runtime_relocator, which I guess is fault of those versions of MinGW itself.